Skylanders: Swap Force

 platform game developed by Vicarious Visions and Beenox and published by Activision.
-It is the third main game in the Skylanders video game and toy franchise, following 2012's Skylanders: Giants, which was a direct sequel to 2011's Skylanders: Spyro's Adventure.
+It is the third main game in the Skylanders video game and toy franchise, following 2012's Skylanders: Giants, which was a sequel to 2011's Skylanders: Spyro's Adventure.

-It is the first Skylanders game to be released in North America before other regions, unlike the previous two games where Australia got the installments first.
-It is also the first Skylanders game not to be owned by Vivendi.

 Gameplay

-The gameplay of SWAP Force is based on the two previous games, Skylanders: Spyro's Adventure and Skylanders: Giants, with the Skylanders gaining the new ability to jump without needing a bounce pad.
-Players use a portal to bring real-life figures into the game; SWAP Force introduces a new Portal of Power that can handle up to 16 figures on the portal at once, as opposed to the previous portals that can only handle 4 figures at once.
-This change to the Portal of Power comes as a result of the new characters: The SWAP Force, who have unique top and bottom halves that can be separated from each other and recombined with halves from other characters.
+The gameplay of Swap Force is based on the two previous games, Skylanders: Spyro's Adventure and Skylanders: Giants, with the Skylanders gaining the new ability to jump without needing a bounce pad.
+Players use a portal to bring real-life figures into the game; Swap Force introduces a Portal of Power that can handle up to 16 figures on the portal at once, as opposed to the previous portals that can only handle 4 figures at once.
+This change to the Portal of Power comes as a result of the new characters: The Swap Force, who have unique top and bottom halves that can be separated from each other and recombined with halves from other characters.
 In total, there are 256 combinations between the top and bottom halves.
-The SWAP Force characters also have eight distinct ways of moving tied to their bottom halves, which are necessary to enter side areas called "SWAP Zone Challenges".
+The Swap Force characters also have eight distinct ways of moving tied to their bottom halves, which are necessary to enter side areas called "Swap Zone Challenges".
 These are Rocket, Spin, Dig, Stealth, Teleportation, Bounce, Speed and Climb.

 Plot

 Premise

-For years, the SWAP Force protected the volcano that replenishes Skylands' magic every hundred years.
+For years, the Swap Force protected the volcano that replenishes Skylands' magic every hundred years.
 However, following a battle, they were caught in the eruption, which blasted them apart, sent them to Earth, and gave them the ability to swap powers.
 The Skylanders must prevent the Elementals from being evilized, stop Kaos, and save the Skylands.